spences10/scottspence.com/posts/sveltekit-page-reaction-component-with-upstash-redis.md

 directory if it doesn't exist.

-Then create additional files for configuring the component, a utils file for reuseable functions and another file for the Upstash Redis client.
+Then create additional files for configuring the component, a utils file for re-useable functions and another file for the Upstash Redis client.

 I'll do that with the following commands.